-If you only have one day in Kuala Lumpur, Malaysia, it’s most likely because you are transiting internationally through the city on a trip to – or from – Asia.
+If you only have one day in Kuala Lumpur, Malaysia, it’s likely because you are transiting through KL on a trip to – or from – Asia or Australia.
 That’s exactly what spurred our KL one-day trip on our first visit to the city when we traveled from Thailand to Australia.
-As much as I would have loved to create an ambitious Kuala Lumpur itinerary for 1 day, we were feeling fatigued from a long travel day…and were preparing for a longer journey the following day.
+As much as I would have loved to create an ambitious Kuala Lumpur itinerary for 1 day, we were feeling fatigued from a long travel day…and were preparing for a longer journey the following day ultimately arriving in Mauritius.
 Instead of trying to see everything, we focused solely on the top attractions in Kuala Lumpur.
 We devised a KL tour the featured only the essential places to visit in Kuala Lumpur in one day: a temple in a cave, a fascinating mall and one of the world’s tallest buildings.

 There are so many places to visit in Kuala Lumpur – from intriguing temples to viewing platforms to markets and malls, but we didn’t want to feel rushed while sightseeing Kuala Lumpur in a day.
-With our short time in the city, we chose only the three best things to do in Kuala Lumpur and had to leave further city exploration for a future trip (our 3-Day Kuala Lumpur Itinerary is coming soon!).
+With our short visit to KL, we chose only the three best things to do in Kuala Lumpur and had to leave further city exploration for a future trip (our 3-Day Kuala Lumpur Itinerary is coming soon!).

 Before you set out on your one-day trip in KL, be sure to get a Kuala Lumpur tourist map, which is available in the airport (or buy one before your trip!).
 Also, make sure to wear good city walking shoes, a travel hat (and sunscreen) and bring a water bottle.